Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 The above uses the Cluster Agent `image` provided by AppDynamics for Ubuntu.
 This ok for this lab.

-Add an aditonal namespaces to monitor.
-Add the field nsToMonitor and the namesSpaces:
+Add aditonal namespaces to monitor.
+Add the field nsToMonitor and the namespaces:
 ````
   nsToMonitor:
     - test